 Let's say that we want to modify this event.
 That would be strange, but we'll pretend that's our goal for the sake of the example.
 The first step would be to find the event in the game data.
-Unfortunately, CA/0010 is not the address we need to search for in HxD.
-Therefore, we need to search for the address A0010 instead.
+Unfortunately, CA/0010 is not the address we need to search for in HxD; you need to search for A0010 (remove the "C" at the beginning).
+I don't have a full understanding of why you need to do this.
 You can go to an address in HxD by clicking on Search > Goto, or using the Ctrl-G keyboard shortcut.
 Once we have reached A0010, we can see that the byte here is indeed 4B, so we are in the right place: